herbertmora/wordpress/.github/issue_template.md

 ```

 ### Docker compose file
-Make sure you remove all commented services.
+Make sure you remove all commented servicesj
 ```yml
 # Content of your docker-compose.yml file.
 Make sure you remove all sensible information you might have there.
 ```